-Your midwife or the specialist who is advising you will discuss with you what your target weight gain in pregnancy should be.
-This will be based on a number of factors, including your pre-pregnancy weight.
-They might also ask to weigh you regularly during your pregnancy to check on your progress.
+Your midwife or specialist will discuss with you what your target weight gain in pregnancy should be.
+This will be based on several factors, including your pre-pregnancy weight.

 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 It's important to look after yourself and start managing your weight as early as possible in your pregnancy to get the most benefit.
-Having some goals and planning what you're going to do will help.
+Here’s some tips to help you.